cdapio/cdap/cdap-docs/developer-guide/source/examples/movieSteer.rst

 Data from a sample file is sent to CDAP by the external script *inject-data* to the *ratingsStream*.
 This data is processed by the ``RatingsFlow``, which stores ratings in their entirety in *ratings*, an ObjectStore Dataset.

-As these entries are created, they are taken up by the *SparkMovieRatingProgram*, which goes through the entries, calculates predictions and tabulates results in another ObjectStore Dataset, *predictions*.
+As these entries are created, they are taken up by the *MovieSteerProgram*, which goes through the entries, calculates predictions and tabulates results in another ObjectStore Dataset, *predictions*.

 Once the application completes, you can query the *predictions* Dataset by using the ``getPrediction`` method of